ambroseled/UCFK4-Pong/README.md

 - Press the button on one of the boards to start the game
 - Use the navswitch to control the game
 - The active player will be indicated by the blue led

+## The Game
+- The goal of the game is to win by ausing the other player to miss the ball
+- Use your paddle to bounce the ball back onot the other players screen and stop it from hitting the back of your screen.